fwpv/character-recognizer/readme.md

-# Recognizer
+# Character Recognizer

-**Recognizer** is an experimental program that explores the capabilities of a simple neural network for character recognition.
+**Character Recognizer** is an experimental program that explores the capabilities of a simple neural network for character recognition.
 Currently, it only supports digits from 0 to 9.

 ## How to Build